Skip to main content

 Automate Integration Tests

-Use the Postman collection with Newman CLI in your CI/CD pipeline to catch integration regressions early.
-Run tests on every commit to main branch.
+Integrate automated API tests into your CI/CD pipeline to catch regressions early.
+Run tests on every commit to the main branch to ensure reliability.

 Monitor Test Call Quality